 Barnett Waddingham’s Employer Consulting team offer a fresh approach to providing pensions advice around events and in transaction situations.
-Our team of experienced specialist pensions professionals also understand firms’ typical Employer Consulting objectives and the wider business environment in which companies operate.
+Our team of experienced specialist pensions professionals also understand firms’ typical employer objectives and the wider business environment in which companies operate.

 We have considerable experience in advising on ‘clearance’ and dealing with TPR.
 We also provide clear and concise vendor or purchaser due diligence services which will vary depending on the needs of the two parties.
 We are alert to potentially 'hidden' liabilities and provide clear communications on complex pensions issues to provide clients with sound and pragmatic advice.